Skip to main content

 Are vendors and trade creditors getting paid?

 Yes.
 Trade and other general unsecured creditors of the filing entities — including all employee and vendor claims — are unimpaired under the prepackaged plan.
-The Debtors filed an All Trade Claims Motion at docket 19 seeking authority to pay prepetition trade obligations, which the court granted on an interim basis at the first day hearing.
+The Debtors filed an All Trade Claims Motion seeking authority to pay prepetition trade obligations, which the court granted on an interim basis at the first day hearing.
 Cornerstone Brands creditors are also unimpaired.

 How much debt is being eliminated?